What is Customer Retention Rate?

 How is customer retention calculated?

-Customer retention rate is most typically measured as an annual number, so if you are using quarterly or monthly data, just multiply by the number of periods (4 or 12) to get the annual result.
-Here is the annual customer retention rate, calculated from quarterly data.
+Customer retention rate is most typically measured as an annual number, so if you are using quarterly or monthly data, take the rate to the power of the number of periods (4 or 12) to get the annual result.
+So, for example, a 96% retention rate in a quarter would translate to an 85% retention rate across a year (0.96 multiplied times itself four times).

 In effect, customer retention is the opposite of customer churn, measuring the portion of customers that stay with a company.
 It can be measured several ways, including calculating the retention rate as described above or by tracking the number of repeat purchases or the length of time a customer continues to do business with a company.
 For many B2B SaaS companies, customer retention rate is synonymous with logo retention.